 First of all, good to know that in most Nordic countries, also in Finland, you have a right to access land, water, and resources.
 You can pick mushrooms and berries, but for fishing, you need a permit in many places (exception is ice-fishing in winter).

-It also means that you can pitch your tent basically anywhere.
-Just respect other people’s houses and then you will be fine.
+It also means that you can pitch your tent basically anywhere for a night.
+Just respect other people’s houses, cabins, and wildlife and then you will be fine.

 Throughout the country, there are thousands (3000+) of shelters which you can use for free.
 They are mainly located in national parks, nature protection or hiking areas (browse here too), but you can find the simple ones even close or inside cities.
 The shelters differ in look, quality and comfort level.
-While the simplest ones only have a fireplace and probably no walls at all, other have small benches, and the best ones are regular houses with mattresses and all kitchen equipment.
-Let’s have a look on them.
+While the simplest ones only have a fireplace and probably no walls at all, others have small benches, and the best ones are regular houses with mattresses and all kitchen equipment.
+Let’s have a look at the accommodation options!

 This is not really a shelter, but they are everywhere.
-Lot of them have provided firewood, so you can have a campfire night with your friends or make a coffee or food while you are hiking.
+Lot of them have provided firewood, so you can have a campfire night with your friends or make a coffee or food while you are hiking in these designated areas.
 Often there are few benches or tables around.
-You can find them even in cities.
-In Joensuu, you probably already met with them on Utra island, but there are even nicer ones near Kontiolahti.
+You can find fireplaces even in cities.
+In Joensuu, you probably already saw several on Utra island, but there are even nicer ones near Kontiolahti.